Ali Budesh: Extorting Bollywood

 Some leading Bollywood film producers also became victims of Budesh's extortion tactics.
 He made threatening calls to Rakesh Roshan, Mukesh Bhatt and Boney Kapoor, and demanded up to 2 khokha (Rs.
 2 crore) from each of them.
 The Tips Cassette Company owner, Ramesh Taurani, was also being extorted for the same amount.

-On 21 January 2000, Rakesh Roshan was shot at by two Budesh gang members near his office on Tilak Road at Santacruz West.
+On 21 January 2000, Rakesh Roshan was shot at by two Budesh gang members near his office on Tilak Road at Santacruz, Mumbai.
 The assailants fired two bullets at him, one of which hit him on the left arm while the other grazed his chest.
 As the director fell to the ground, the assailants fled the scene.
 The assailants were later identified as Sunil Vithal Gaikwad and Sachin Kamble.
 The attack on Roshan was not undertaken with the intent to kill, but to signal that the Shiv Sena could no longer protect its clients.
 Roshan had stonewalled demands from Budesh for a percentage of the profits from the overseas sale of the Hindi blockbuster, Kaho Naa...
 Pyaar Hai.